 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor intended.
-In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature are reported in unrestricted net assets.
-There were no such deficiencies as of May 31, 2019.
+In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature are reported in net assets without donor restriction.
+There were no such deficiencies as of May 31, 2020 and 2019.